 Cayuga - Perrysville is a very small town located in the state of Indiana.
 With a population of 3,042 people and just one neighborhood, Cayuga - Perrysville is the 184th largest community in Indiana.

-Cayuga - Perrysville is a blue-collar town, with 41.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cayuga - Perrysville is generally considered to be a blue-collar town.
+41.94% of the Cayuga - Perrysville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cayuga - Perrysville is a town of transportation and shipping workers, managers, and service providers.
 There are especially a lot of people living in Cayuga - Perrysville who work in business and financial occupations (9.43%), office and administrative support (7.98%), and management occupations (6.31%).

 In terms of college education, the citizens of Cayuga - Perrysville rank slightly lower than the national average.
 13.04% of adults 25 and older in Cayuga - Perrysville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.